 Harker invited adjacent neighbors to a meeting to discuss the plans in April 2018 and the City of San José hosted a public meeting for the broader community in December 2018.
 We also presented an overview of our plans at a Cambrian Community Council meeting in August 2018.

 The City of San José reviewed the application and conducted an independent traffic analysis.
 A public hearing was held with the San José Planning Director on Nov.
 13, 2019 and our application was approved.
-An appeal of that decision was filed and will be considered by the City Council at a date to be determined.
+An appeal of that decision was filed.
+Numerous meetings were held between the neighbors, the City and The Harker School to resolve concerns.
+Amendments were made and the permit was approved by the City Council at their March 10, 2020 meeting.
 All of the documents related to this project are posted for public record.

-In addition to a Transportation Demand Management Plan that details how Harker will limit traffic coming to and going from the campus during peak hours, the school will publish a Good Neighbor Handbook that describes the policies and practices Harker will use to prevent cut-through traffic and neighborhood parking by our parents, teachers, staff and visitors.
+In addition to a Transportation Demand Management Plan that details how Harker will limit traffic coming to and going from the campus during peak hours, the school has published a Good Neighbor Plan on this page that describes the policies and practices Harker will use to prevent cut-through traffic and neighborhood parking by our parents, teachers, staff and visitors.

-Subscribe to our mailing list to receive pertinent updates: http:// https://www.harker.org/about/good-neighbors/subscribe
+Subscribe to our email list to receive pertinent updates.
+Questions?
+Contact firstname.lastname@example.org.

 Residents who live near a school are often concerned about how neighborhood traffic might be impacted during morning drop-off and afternoon pickup times during the school year.
 It is also important to us at Harker that our students can be dropped off and picked up safely and that parents are able to come and go quickly during commute times.